tangguoling/ADPT-TOOLBOX/README.md

 3. Choose different body parts to annotate by selecting from the dropdown menu.
 4. Use the "Previous Frame" and "Next Frame" buttons to navigate through frames.
 5. You can erase the last added point if needed.
+6. Before generating the final annotation file, ensure you delete the merged_annotations.json file located in the output_frames directory.
-6. After annoation, you should click "Save Annotations"
+7. After annoation, you should click "Save Annotations"

 ### Train a Model
 1. Navigate to the "Train Model" section in the menu.